-Despite the density, few people cycle.
-13000 commuters may sound like a large number, but if it were an average Dutch city, over 3 million journeys would be made each day by people who lived in Los Angeles itself, and 12 million journeys each day by residents of the urban area of Los Angeles.
+Despite the density, very few people cycle in LA.
+13000 commuters may sound like a large number, it's not.
+This is a huge city with a huge number of potential cyclists.
+If it were an average Dutch city, over 3 million journeys would be made each day by people who lived in Los Angeles itself, and 12 million journeys each day by residents of the urban area of Los Angeles.
 There would be a million journeys per hour by bike through the working week.
 When cycling is truly successful as a mode of transport, it is something done by everyone, all the time.
-Even though cycling has grown in Los Angeles, the result is a cycling modal share http://www.aviewfromthecyclepath.com/search/label/everyone%20cycles%20in%20the%20netherlandswhich is orders of magnitude lower than average in the Netherlands.
+Even though cycling has grown in Los Angeles, the result is a cycling modal share of around 0.3% of journeys.
+This is orders of magnitude lower than average in the Netherlands.

 When looking up another story which mentioned Los Angeles a few days ago, I came across the city's bicycle plan (also here).
 This is quite an interesting document in many ways.

 The plan describes a proposal for "an ambitious 1,684 mile bikeway system".
 This number is clearly important as it appears in particularly large print in the document.
 Apparently this will "build off the existing 334 miles that have been installed over the past thirty plus years".
 Does that indicate that the rate of cycle path building over the last thirty years has been 10 miles per year ?
 Well, actually, no it doesn't.
-I first thought that a "bikeway" was a cycle path, but it's not.
-Most of this "bikeway system" actually refers to on-road treatments of one kind or another.
+I first thought that a "bikeway" was a cycle path separate from the road, but actually it's not.
+A "bikeway" can be almost anything.
+Most of the "bikeway system" actually refers to on-road treatments of one kind or another.
 Of the existing 334 miles, only 49 miles are "Green Paths" segregated from the road.
 Of the proposed new 1350 miles of "bikeway", only a further 90 miles of "Green Paths" are proposed.

 |The surprising photo chosen by the authors|

 paths" in L.A.
 Narrow and enclosed, with a